Alcohol and food equivalents

 Now that you’re familiar with the number of calories in gin, cider and other alcoholic drinks, our calorie calculator is a great place to find out how many extra calories you’re consuming through any alcohol you drink.
 We’ve got lots of great advice on how to cut down if you are keen to start drinking less or stop drinking all together.

-Our MyDrinkaware tool will help you to track drinks over time, and makes it easy to see your calorie consumption at the end of the week.
-If you want to track drinks wherever you are, consider downloading our alcohol tracking app, which will record what you drink and give you personalised tips.
+Our MyDrinkaware app will help you to track drinks over time, and makes it easy to see your calorie consumption at the end of the week.
+You can track drinks wherever you are, record what you drink and reduce your drinking.